ellerysparkman/brown-practice-assignment/README.md

 #### app.js:
 The JavaScript file that handles fetching data from the GitHub API, sorting the repositories, and rendering them on the page.
 #### style.css:
-Basic CSS for styling the page.
+Basic CSS Styling for the page.

 ---

 ## Features